-The Trustees, including MDNR would work with Saginaw County to implement the funded portions of this project and then Saginaw County would manage this park as part of its park system.
+The Trustees, including MDNR, plan to work with Saginaw County to implement the funded portions of this project, and Saginaw County will manage this park as part of its park system.

 Figure 11.
-Location of Saginaw Riverfront Park9
+Location of Saginaw Riverfront Park

 4.3.7 Bay City Ecological Restoration Project